 - Best personal accident plans on the market

 Simply put, a personal accident insurance policy is a type of general insurance that provides benefits in the case of accidental death, disability and injury.
 The benefits usually cover all phases of suffering an accident, from evacuation to hospitalisation and treatment, rehabilitation and recovery.
 In case of a fatality, personal accident plans also provide a death benefit.

 When shopping for a personal accident insurance plan, make sure that the basics are covered.
-These include accidental death and disability, inpatient and outpatient coverage (several good plans include physiotherapy and Traditional Chinese Medicine aka TCM treatments) as well as a per diem benefit for hospital stays.
+These include accidental death and disability, inpatient and outpatient coverage (several good plans include) as well as daily allowance for hospital stays.

 Who should take up personal accident insurance?

-Here’s our roundup of the best personal accident insurance plans.
+Here’s our roundup of the best personal accident insurance plans around.

 |Optional Riders||Other info|

 |FWD Personal Accident Insurance||S$120||Includes infectious disease cover||For all plans, unlimited emergency medical evacuation when you are overseas.